BEAUTIFULUU/BusinessApp/README.md

 	- Create a file named dev.env based on the provided env.example.
 	- Configure the environment variables according to your setup.

-Build Docker Compose:
+Set up MYSQL_USER from your dev.env in entrypoint for mysql:

+    - In folder db open entrypoint.sql

+    - In GRANT ALL PRIVILEGES ON *.* TO 'mysql'@'%' WITH GRANT OPTION; set 'mysql' to your MYSQ_USER from dev.env Build Docker Compose:

 	- Run the "command docker-compose build" to build the Docker containers.